EverGarden13/CV-/docs/COMP5523_Project_Report.md

 The biggest technical challenge was definitely balancing detection accuracy with real-time performance on CPU-only hardware.
 My initial experiments with YOLOv8s and YOLOv8m were disappointing - they exceeded my latency targets by 70-180%.
 I had to go with YOLOv8n even though it's slightly less accurate.
 To compensate, I spent a lot of time optimizing frame skipping (tried 2-frame, 3-frame, and 5-frame intervals) and tuning the confidence threshold (tested everything from 0.3 to 0.7).

 OCR was another headache.
-Initial Tesseract results on low-contrast text were only 60% accurate, which wasn't good enough.
-After implementing CLAHE enhancement and adaptive thresholding, accuracy jumped to 78% - much better.
-I also had to develop text validation algorithms iteratively because Tesseract would sometimes output complete nonsense.
+Initial results on low-contrast text during development testing weren't great, so I built a preprocessing pipeline with CLAHE enhancement and adaptive thresholding, which noticeably improved recognition quality.
+I also had to develop text validation algorithms iteratively because the OCR engine would sometimes output gibberish.
 The tricky part was filtering garbage while keeping valid short text like "EXIT" or "STOP".
+The formal evaluation on 100 standard OCR dataset images showed 44% text detection rate, which reflects the challenging and diverse nature of real-world text recognition scenarios.

 ### 7.2 Integration Challenges